 When my kids need clothes, we often check with our local thrift stores to see what they have.
 They don’t always have a ton of clothing for the younger kids, but you can often find a ton of choices for teenagers.

 Also, check with your local Goodwill.
-They often run mid-week specials, and you can save even more money off of your haul.
+They often run mid-week specials, and you can save even more money on your haul.

 Join several Facebook groups in your area.
 Often times people post items that they no longer want or even post information about yard sales.
 If you do decide to purchase or get free items from other’s on Facebook, do make sure that you meet the other party in a secure location.